 There is high demand for on-street parking in Dorchester from residents as well as from visitors.
 This applies particularly to the historic High Street core of the village, Bridge End and to Queen Street, where the school is located.
 A large number of village-centre properties are terraced and have little or no off-street parking capability.
 The high level of car ownership in Dorchester exacerbates the problem.
 The Village Hall has limited parking for up to four cars and the primary school and pre-school have no parking facilities, even for staff.
 The result is that there is a high level of on-street parking, which is visually intrusive, and compromises access for buses and for emergency vehicles.
-This is a problem keenly felt by residents and was identified as a major concern in the initial survey that led to the development of this Neighbourhood Plan.
+Air quality is compromised by the need for vehicles to stop and reverse due to the road width being restricted by parking.
+These are problems keenly felt by residents and was identified as a major concern in the initial survey that led to the development of this Neighbourhood Plan.

-For these reasons the historic core of Dorchester requires a higher than usual ratio of offstreet parking spaces for new dwellings, or an effective mitigation plan
+For these reasons the historic core of Dorchester requires a higher than usual ratio of off-street parking spaces for new dwellings, or an effective mitigation plan.